kmaterna/Tutorials_for_intermediate/Software_In_Science/README.md

     * Record your computer configuration in files.
 Every time you 'pip install' or 'sudo apt-get install', you should be writing it down in a type of diary.
 If your computer crashes or you need to nuke your operating system, you should be able to recover.
 You should be able to start from a fresh installation.
     * Don't put your passwords in Github.
 It's amazing how many passwords are on Github.
 You can search all of Github for the word 'Password' and it's scary.
     * IDEs are quite helpful (Sublime --> Atom --> PyCharm, increasing in complexity)
+    * Conda Environments are your friend.
+    * Github recently changed to PAT.
+Worth configuring to work this way.

 ### Psychological shifts: